swarmstack/swarmstack/README.md

 ### Monitoring

-The Grafana _Cluster Nodes_ dashboard will provide the best visual indicators if something goes off the rails, but your DevOps team will want to keep an eye on _karma_ (which watches both Alertmanager instances in one place), or your Alertmanager instances, or and consult the Prometheus _Alerts_ tab for rules.
+The Grafana _Cluster Nodes_ dashboard will provide the best visual indicators if something goes off the rails, but your DevOps team will want to keep an eye on _karma_ (which watches both Alertmanager instances in one place), or your email/IM channels, and you'll receive links back to the Prometheus rules being alerted on.
+Advanced Prometheus users might add runbook links to alert messages, possibly using a ChatOps process through a bot and attempt automatic remediation of the Prometheus condition or dimension being alerted on (reboot the host, kill the container, signal the application, etc).

 To attach your own applications into Prometheus monitoring, you'll need to make sure you deploy your services to attach to the swarmstack monitoring network in your own docker-compose files.
 See [swarmstack/errbot-docker/docker-compose-swarmstack.yml](https://github.com/swarmstack/errbot-docker/blob/master/docker-compose-swarmstack.yml) to see an example service attaching to swarmstack_net with: